 General Skills Requirements

-The University community believes that essential to the college experience is the development of skills in critical thinking, communication, and computation.
+The University community believes that the development of skills in critical thinking, communication, and computation are essential to the college experience.
 These skills are developed throughout students’ academic programs to provide links among academic disciplines and to support students’ intellectual progress and academic and career success.
 Principles of critical thinking are embedded in Rider University courses across the disciplines and are supported by curriculum development workshops for faculty.
 Core curriculum requirements are stated below.

-All students entering the University as freshmen as of September 1, 1996, and thereafter, are required to fulfill the general skills requirements of the core by completing the following:
+All students entering the University as freshmen as of September 1, 1996, and thereafter, are required to fulfill the general skills requirements by completing the following:

 Those students scoring 470 or lower on the reading comprehension portion of the SAT are required to successfully complete CRC 100 College Reading in the first semester of their Freshman year.